 Where to stay in Puerto Vallarta

-The hotel options are huge and the variety of accommodation will make everybody happy.
-From self-catering apartments to boutique hotels, beach resorts and the all-inclusive options.
+The hotel options are huge and the variety of accommodations will make everybody happy.
+From self-catering apartments to boutique hotels to all types of Mexico all inclusive resorts.
 I have visited a few of them and here below I will tell you my preferred places where to stay.

 Casa Malia – This is where I have stayed for 2 months looking after about 20 cats.
 The owner is a lovely French lady named Beni, with a passion for pets, especially cats.
 However, I was flabbergasted to see how clean the house was despite so many furry ones around.
 She is almost obsessed with cleaning so your room and common areas will be impeccable.
 The rooms are lovely decorated in a mix of French and Mexican style, although you can find fancy objects that she brought from her travels around the world.
 The location is also ideal, right in the heart of the historical center but in a very quiet and peaceful area.
 You also have the use of an outdoor, roofed kitchen and a plunge pool.
 The place operates only in winter.